-The BS Athletic Training degree prepares students to take the Board of Certification Exam to become a certified athletic trainer.
+The BS Athletic Training degree prepares students to take the Board of Certification exam to become a certified athletic trainer.
 Athletic trainers are healthcare professionals who collaborate with physicians.
 The services provided by ATs consist of prevention, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of injuries and medical conditions.

 At UNCP learning gets personal and that is especially true when you major in Athletic Training.
 Our students gain real life, hands-on experience evaluating and treating college and high school student-athletes as well as general population patients in their physical therapy and general medical rotations.
-In addition to having one of the premier athletic training facilities in North Carolina, UNCP boasts the most affordable CAATE accredited ATEP in North Carolina.
+In addition to having one of the premier athletic training facilities in North Carolina, UNCP boasts the most affordable CAATE accredited AT Program in North Carolina.

 AT Program Mission Statement